NourhanNabil/detect-and-classify-vehicles-in-urban-street-scenes/README.md

 This project demonstrates vehicle object detection using YOLOv8 on the Vehicles-coco dataset from Roboflow.
 The model is deployed with Streamlit and containerized using Docker.
 The YOLO model has been converted to an ONNX format for faster and better inference performance.

+link to the app hosted on streamlit [streamlit](https://detect-and-classify-vehicles.streamlit.app/).

 ## Dataset Used
 The Vehicles-coco dataset includes 18,000 images annotated with four classes: car, bus, motorcycle, and truck.
 You can find the dataset on [Roboflow](https://universe.roboflow.com/vehicle-mscoco/vehicles-coco).